ErwinHermawan/ErwinHermawan_mdtest/README.md

 - Implement a UI screen for users to enter their email address for password reset.

 ### Unit Test
-- Write unit tests to cover critical components such as authentication, email verification, password reset, and Firestore data retrieval.
+- Write unit tests to cover critical components such as creating account, password reset.

 ## Installation
 To get a local copy up and running, follow these simple steps.